-Due to the recent Coronavirus pandemic, Otego Town Court will NOT be in regular session and the Court office is closed.
-All matters are administratively adjourned until further notice.
+Due to the recent Coronavirus pandemic, Otego Town Court will NOT be in regular session and the Court office is closed to the public.

 Welcome to the Town Court Office.
 Court is held every Thursday at 7:00 pm--except holidays.
 The Assistant District Attorney is present only one Thursday per month.
 ADA sessions start at 6:00 pm.